spandanb/learndb-py/architecture.md

 At the highest-level, we have an RDBMS that encapsulates the creation and management of databases.

-The operations are specified through a set of statements.
-These statements
-manipulate the state of the database.
+Let's consider interactions from the user's perspective.
+The user provides a set of statements, which correspond to a set of operations on the database.
+The system, processes the input, and attempts to perform these operations - which may change state of the database.
 The state of the database is persisted in a single file.
 But for the execution of some statement, the state is held across memory and disk.
+Only when the system is closed, is the state of the database persisted to disk.

+This description highlights some of the core entities/components that constitute `LearnDB`

+At one level of abstractions, we can think of the high-level functional areas:
+- parsing user inputs
+- state/storage management
+- computing user inputs over stored

+## Key Modules/Entities
+- LearnDB
+- State Manager
+- Virtual Machine
+- Btree (Persistent Storage)
+- Pager

 This divides the system into a frontend - that converts user specified sql into an AST.
 The AST is the representation that the backend operates on.